carsongray2834/Team1/README.md

   - Carson Gray

       My idea is particles swirling together into a central point then either getting deleted or ejected.
+      I am doing the linked list class
   - Jackson Douglass

     My idea is grass blowing in the wind or a waterfall and a flowing river